issa-project/issa-pipeline/environment/containers/README.md

 >:point_right:  The `dbpedia-spotlight.en` container requires a lot of memory and fails to execute on a 32Gb RAM machine if any other container besides `virtuoso` is running.

 ### Storage
 Each Docker container is provided with a persistent storage directory on the host machine through the mapped volumes mechanism.
 These volumes can store models, configurations and database files.
-The volumes are created in the `ISSA/volumes` directory.
+The volumes are created in the `/volumes` directory in the host FS.

-If a Docker container has to access pipeline-generated files or pipeline scripts their locations are mapped to the `issa/data` and `issa/scripts` directories in the containers.
+If a Docker container has to access pipeline-generated files or pipeline scripts their locations are mapped to the `issa/data` and `issa/scripts` directories in the containers's FS.

 ## Containers